Written By: Diego Castillo

 Related Read:

-The U.S. State Department’s Level 4 “Do Not Travel” advisory is based on real threats, not just politics.
+While it’s technically possible to visit, the challenges far outweigh any benefits for tourism or business.
+The U.S. State Department’s Level 4 “Do Not Travel” advisory reflects real dangers, not just political tension.

-For now, the clear answer to “Should you go?” is: not—wait until conditions improve.
+For now, the simple answer to “Should you go?” is no, wait until the situation improves.

 FAQs